-Alaska Communications (ACS)
+Alaska communications (ACS)

-Anchorage Water and Wastewater Utility (AWWU)
+Anchorage Water & Wastewater Utility (AWWU)

-Andeavor (formerly Tesoro)

 Chugach Electric Association (CEA)

-Enstar Natural Gas Company
+Enstar Natural Gas Company (Enstar)

 General Communications, Inc. (GCI)

 Menzies Aviation

 In addition, contact the following utilities separately and individually for locates of their utility lines.
 All costs associated with this work are considered subsidiary to other pay items and no separate payment will be made.